medic/horticulturalist/README.md

 Additional options:

-    --bootstrap[=buildname]
+    --bootstrap[=buildname|@type]
         Download the latest master (or specified) build and deploy to the local db at startup.
+Buildname can either be an exact build name (eg 'master'), or @type for the latest of that type (eg @release or @beta).
-    --only-bootstrap[=buildname]
+    --only-bootstrap[=buildname|@type]
-        Like bootstap, but quits directly after
+        Like above this bootstraps to the given build, but doesn't start the daemon or deploy any applications